 It’s not all about the how…the emotion, warmth, love and that exciting new baby feeling is all there.
 Just capture it and tell the story.

 Related: Storytelling Photography

-Click Love Grow graduate Alana Prosper recently had the pleasure of documenting a planned cesarean section birth, and she generously shared her experience, including her pro tech tips.
+Click Love Grow graduate Alana Prosper recently had the pleasure of documenting a planned c-section birth.
+In this article, she generously shares her pictures and experience, including her pro-tech tips.

 It’s extra important for parents to check with the hospital and their doctor beforehand to confirm whether a photographer can be there.
 Bear in mind that even when they say yes, there’s still a possibility that someone on staff that day might not be okay with it.

-When you’re on call to photograph a natural delivery, chances are the parents will call you once they’re already at hospital in early or established labour.
+When you’re on call to photograph a natural delivery, chances are the parents will call you once they’re already at the hospital in early or established labour.

 However, there is no labour in a planned cesarean delivery, but arrival at the hospital on the pre-planned date is a big part of their story.
-So for this birth I arrived at the hospital at the same time as the parents.
-This gave me the opportunity to capture their story from the moment of their arrival including:

 Once in their room, there were loads more opportunities to add to their story: